 - White sunglasses with blue lenses

-Barbie's hair was either blonde or brunette styled in a fashionable below the shoulder ponytail with curled ends and curly bangs.
-Her eyebrows matched her hair color and she had stylish red lips and blush on her cheeks.
-This is the only year that Barbie's eyes had no color.
+Barbie's hair was either blonde or brunette, styled in a fashionable below-the-shoulder ponytail with curled ends and curly bangs.
+Her eyebrows matched her hair color, and she had stylish red lips and a blush on her cheeks.
+This is the first, and only, year that Barbie's eyes had no color.

-Through the years Barbie's clothes, accessories and hairstyles changed keeping up with the current trends of the times.
-Generally, the name of the doll reflected the hairstyle or another distinguishing feature of the doll.
-For example, the 1961 Bubblecut Barbie features a fashionable small bouffant hairdo and was available in shades of blonde, brunette or titian.
+Through the years, Barbie's clothes, accessories and hairstyles changed in order to keep up with what was currently trendy.
+Generally, the name of the doll reflected the hairstyle or another distinguishing feature that was popular at the time.
+For example, the 1961 Bubblecut Barbie featured a fashionable small bouffant hairdo and was available in shades of blonde, brunette, or titian.
 Several other examples of early styles of Barbie dolls include:

-- American Girl Barbie (1965) features a chin length bob parted in the middle with bangs
+- American Girl Barbie (1965) - This model featured a chin-length bob parted in the middle with bangs

-- American Girl Side Part (1965-1966) features a left side part, slightly flipped up hair and a turquoise ribbon hair band
+- American Girl Side Part (1965-1966) - This model featured a left side part, slightly flipped up hair and a turquoise ribbon hair band

-It was not long before Mattel introduced Barbie's teenage fashion doll friends.
-Just two years after the release of Barbie, Ken was introduced as the first male teenage fashion doll.
-Ken quickly took on the role of Barbie's boyfriend.
-Available as a blonde or brunette, Ken was fashionably attired for the beach.
-His original outfit included:
+It wasn't long before Mattel expanded the Barbie doll line-up and introduced a gaggle of fashion doll friends for Barbie to play with.
+Just two years after Barbie's release, Ken was introduced as the first male teenage fashion doll, and he quickly took on the role of Barbie's boyfriend.
+Available as a blonde or brunette, Ken was fashionably attired for the beach, and his original outfit included:

 - Solid red swim trunks or red trunks with white stripes on the sides